University of Pretoria Faculty of Law

 The University of Pretoria Faculty of Law was established in 1908.
-It consists of six academic departments, six centres, two law clinics, and the Pretoria University Law Press (PULP).
-This faculty ranked best in Africa for the fourth year in a row with leading Departments of Jurisprudence; Mercantile Law; Private Law; Procedural Law; Public Law; and Centre for Human Rights.
+It consists of six academic departments, six centres, two law clinics and the Pretoria University Law Press (PULP).
+This faculty has Departments of Jurisprudence, Mercantile Law, Private Law, Procedural Law, Public Law and Centre for Human Rights.
 The faculty offers the undergraduate LLB degree, and postgraduate LLM/MPhil and LLD/PhD degrees.

-The Oliver R Tambo Law Library houses the faculty's collection of legal materials and the Law of Africa collection in the library is the single most comprehensive and current collection of primary legal materials of African countries.
+The Oliver R Tambo Law Library houses the faculty's collection of legal materials and the Law of Africa collection.

-The faculty organises the annual African and World Human Rights Moot Court Competition.
-In 2006, faculty's Centre for Human Rights received the UNESCO Prize for Human Rights Education.
-Since 1997, the university has produced more research output every year than any other institution of higher learning in South Africa, as measured by the Department of Education's accreditation benchmark.
+The faculty organises the annual African and World Human Rights Moot Court Competitions.
+In 2006, the faculty's Centre for Human Rights received the UNESCO Prize for Human Rights Education.
+Since 1997, the university has produced more research output every year than any other institution in South Africa, as measured by the Department of Education's accreditation benchmark.

 History

 The proposal for a university for the capital, first mooted in the Volksraad in 1889, was interrupted by the outbreak of the Anglo Boer War in 1899.
-In 1902, after the signing of the Peace of Vereeniging, the Normal College for teacher training was established in Groenkloof, Pretoria and in 1904 the Transvaal Technical Institute, with emphasis on mining education, opened in Johannesburg.
-In 1906, the Transvaal Technical Institute changed its name to the Transvaal University College.
-On 4 March 1908, when the Transvaal University College (TUC) transferred its arts and science courses to its newly established Pretoria Campus, the precursor to the university was established, initially offering courses in languages, sciences, and law.
+In 1902, after the signing of the Peace of Vereeniging, the Normal College for teacher training was established in Groenkloof, Pretoria, and in 1904, the Transvaal Technical Institute, with an emphasis on mining education, opened in Johannesburg.
+In 1906, the Transvaal Technical Institute changed its name to the Transvaal University College (TUC).
+On 4 March 1908, when Transvaal University College (TUC) transferred its arts and science courses to its newly established Pretoria Campus, the precursor to the university was established, initially offering courses in languages, sciences, and law.

 In November 2019, Elsabe Schoeman became Dean of UP Law.
-Since August 2020, the Deputy Dean for Teaching and Learning is Professor Charles Maimela, the youngest and first black Deputy Dean at UP Law.
+Since August 2020, the Deputy Dean for Teaching and Learning has been Professor Charles Maimela, the youngest and first black Deputy Dean at UP Law.

 UP Law currently employs approximately 70 dedicated full-time academics.

 Global ranking

-UP Law got a global 90th-placed ranking in 2020, 76th in 2019 and 92nd in 2018, making it the highest ranked Faculty of Law on the African continent.
+UP Law achieved a global 78th-placed ranking in 2023 and 60th in 2022, making it the highest ranked Faculty of Law on the African continent.

-The faculty has conferred 179 masters' and 35 doctoral graduates in 2017, followed by 173 master's and 27 doctoral graduates in 2018.
-In 2019, UP Law conferred 18 doctoral and 246 Master's degrees.
+The faculty conferred 179 masters' and 35 doctoral graduates in 2017, 173 master's and 27 doctoral graduates in 2018, and 18 doctoral and 246 master's degrees in 2019.

-Centres, Units and Institutes
+Centres and institutes

-Centres, Units & Institutes in the faculty include the Centre for Advanced Corporate & Insolvency Law, Centre for Child Law, Centre for Human Rights, Centre for Intellectual Property Law, Centre for Medicine & Law, Institute for International and Comparative Law in Africa and Sports Law Centre in Africa.
-The Centres, Units & Institutes have a research and academic purpose.
+Centres and institutes in the faculty include the Centre for Advanced Corporate & Insolvency Law, Centre for Child Law, Centre for Human Rights, Centre for Intellectual Property Law, Centre for Medicine & Law, Institute for International and Comparative Law in Africa and Sports Law Centre in Africa.